Robust Queueing for Single-Server Queues with Abandonment: Numerical Experiments

-We next demonstrate that the RQ approximations extend naturally to \emph{tandem} (queues-in-series) models.
-We consider a two-node system in which Queue~1 is a stable single-server queue without abandonment, and customers departing Queue~1 immediately join Queue~2, where abandonment is allowed.
-Our goal is to approximate the mean steady-state virtual waiting time at Queue~2.
+We close the experiments with a two-node tandem example.
+This extension is heuristic: the single-queue theory assumes renewal input, whereas the departure stream feeding the second node is generally non-renewal.
+Queue~1 is a stable single-server queue without abandonment; each departure immediately joins Queue~2, where abandonment is allowed.
+The target is the mean stationary virtual waiting time at Queue~2.

-Unless Queue~1 is an $M/M/1$ queue, the departure process from Queue~1 (and hence the arrival process to Queue~2) is generally \emph{not} a renewal process.
-This does not pose a fundamental difficulty for our approach: in both RQ formulations, the arrival process enters through the IDC function $I_a(\cdot)$.
-While heavy-traffic limits for $G/GI/1{+}GI$ queues depend on a general arrival process only through the rate $\lambda$ and the asymptotic variability parameter $c_a^2$, performance at typical traffic intensities can depend on more detailed temporal dependence.
-As emphasized in \cite{whitt2019advantage}, the IDC function captures substantially more information than the standard two-moment descriptors (rate and SCV), and can therefore support more accurate approximations.

-To implement the RQ approximations for Queue~2, we replace the input IDC $I_a(t)$ in \eqref{eq:IDW_first_RQ} and \eqref{eq:IDW_refined_RQ} by the IDC of the departure process from Queue~1.
-We approximate this departure IDC using the IDC-propagation method developed for queueing networks in \cite{whitt2022robust}; see Appendix~\ref{sec:appendix_tandem} for the explicit formula.